romidas99/tp/docs/UserGuide.md

    * `delete 3` : Deletes the 3rd application shown in the current list.

+   * `find Google` : Finds all applications with the complete word "Google" in the company name.

    * `clear` : Deletes all applications.

    * `exit` : Exits the app.